viig99/viig99.github.io/content/docs/open-source/_index.md

 <--->
 #### <https://github.com/postmanlabs/newman>
 {{< /columns >}}
-Newman is a command-line collection runner for Postman.
+Initial Contributor to Newman which is a command-line collection runner for Postman.

 {{< columns >}}
 #### **Postman Interceptor**